youngkin/hugoblog/content/post/CreateAFreeBlogSite.md

 > Prerequisites:
 >
 > 1. A basic knowledge of git and GitHub.
-For significant customizations beyond what's available natively in Hugo and the chosen Hugo theme, a basic understanding of HTML and CSS will be required.
 > 2. Git version 2.24.3 or higher
 > 3. Mac development machine
 >    1. Windows and Linux are also supported.
 Much of what's described here is applicable to both of these.
 But the exact steps I followed were performed on a Mac.
+> 4. For significant customizations beyond what's available natively in Hugo and the chosen Hugo theme, a basic understanding of HTML and CSS will be required.
+More information on customizations can be found in the [Appendix](./#appendix) below

 This article is a fairly detailed tutorial on how to create a full featured website/blog using Hugo and GitHub Pages.
 If you just want a quick overview of how to use Hugo I recommend going to the [Hugo Quickstart page](https://gohugo.io/getting-started/quick-start/).
 If you want a quickstart on setting up a Hugo/GitHub Pages site I recommend going to the [Hugo GitHub Pages quickstart page](https://gohugo.io/hosting-and-deployment/hosting-on-github/).